Sylvexia/personal_research/11-4 Personal Research.md

 # Affine

-See how krnl.iterate works to get affine. at test/mlir/krnl
+See how krnl.iterate works to get affine. locate at test/mlir/krnl

-# addKrnlToAffinePasses
+# How Do I normally modify the Operation

 `replaceOpWithNewOp = create<OpTy> + replaceOp(op, newOp)`
+- Create new op by type and replace the operation.

-`replaceOp = replaceAllOpUsesWith + erase(Op)`
+`replaceOp(oldOp, newOp) = replaceAllOpUsesWith(oldOp, ) + erase(oldOp)`
+-

 `replaceAllOpUsesWith` = `notifyOperationReplaced` + `replaceAllUsesWith`

 `notifyOperationReplaced`: logger for the correspond rewriter.

 `replaceAllUsesWith(ValueRange from, ValueRange to)` :
+- Redirects any references from the old value to the new one
-- iterate the from `operands` and to `operands` by same index
+- Iterate the from `operands` and to `operands` by same index
-- set the correspond operand with new value.
+- Set the correspond operand with new value.
-- `make_early_inc_range`: Make a range that does early increment to allow mutation of the underlying range without disrupting iteration.
+- `make_early_inc_range`:
+	- The iterator increments immediately after dereferencing, allowing node deletion or insertion without disrupting the process, as long as the next iterator remains valid.

 ```cpp
 void replaceAllUsesWith(Value from, Value to) {